Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Fundamentals of large AI models

 Furthermore, these architectures implement various fusion strategies based on system requirements \cite{shi2024radarcamerafusionobject}.
 Early fusion combines raw data at the input layer, ideal for cooperative sensing.
 Intermediate fusion merges features at middle layers, balancing performance and modularity.
 Late fusion combines final decisions from independent models, offering robustness for decentralized applications like federated learning.

-\subsubsection{\textbf{Real-World Challenges and Alignment}}
+\subsubsection{\textbf{Real-world challenges and alignment}}

 The practical application of these methods in wireless environments faces significant hurdles from low-quality data \cite{zhang2024multimodalfusionlowqualitydata}.
 Wireless signals are often noisy or incomplete due to sensor errors and interference.
 Data can also be imbalanced, causing models to over-rely on a dominant modality, while the quality of any single sensor may vary dynamically with environmental conditions.
-To overcome these issues, the fundamental goal is robust multimodal alignment.
-This process ensures that representations from different modalities map to a shared semantic space, for instance, through supervised fine-tuning \cite{alayrac2022flamingo}.
-In wireless contexts, effectively aligning visual data with CSI or RF patterns is essential for applications like vision-RF fusion and semantic signal labeling, enabling more reliable and context-aware system performance \cite{LLM4CP}.
+While the architectural fusion strategies discussed previously provide a structural basis for combining modalities, simple feature concatenation often fails when inputs are severely degraded.
+To overcome these issues and establish robust multimodal alignment, it is imperative to implement specific technical mechanisms that project diverse wireless signals into a shared semantic space.
+First, cross-modal contrastive learning (architectures such as CLIP \cite{ramesh2022hierarchical}) serves as the foundational mechanism.
+By pulling paired heterogeneous samples (e.g., an RF CSI matrix and its corresponding environmental image or textual description) closer in a unified high-dimensional embedding space while pushing unmatched pairs apart, the model learns the intrinsic semantic correlations across domains.
+Second, to tackle noisy and imbalanced data, cross-attention mechanisms act as dynamic weighting filters.
+These allow the model to adaptively allocate attention scores based on real-time data quality, seamlessly shifting reliance to a more reliable modality (e.g., prioritizing vision when the RF signal suffers from severe fading).
+Finally, for handling incomplete data, masked multi-modal modeling \cite{mizrahi20234m} can be introduced to reconstruct missing sensor inputs by leveraging the mutual information embedded within the shared semantic space.
+In wireless contexts, actively deploying these deep alignment mechanisms is essential for applications such as vision-RF fusion and semantic signal labeling, ultimately enabling more resilient and context-aware system performance \cite{LLM4CP, alayrac2022flamingo}.

-\subsection{Deployment of Large AI Models in Wireless Networks}
+\subsection{Deployment of large AI models in wireless networks}

 Deploying large AI models in wireless networks involves navigating complex trade-offs between computational efficiency, latency, privacy, and scalability.
 To meet the demands of real-time and resource-constrained environments, the feasibility of fine-tuning large AI models on an edge node in 6G networks primarily hinges on peak memory usage, which is dominated by model parameters, gradients, optimizer states, data batch size, intermediate activations, and fragmented memory from residual states \cite{yu2024snake}.